FikriAbdillah01/credit-card-fraud-analysis/README.md

 ### ROC-AUC Curve

-The Receiving Operating Characteristic Curve (ROC) is a curve that shows the classification performace of the model by varying treshold, while Area Under Curve (AUC) is a measure how well .
+The Receiving Operating Characteristic Curve (ROC) is a curve that shows the classification performace of the model by varying treshold, while Area Under Curve (AUC) is a measure how well the model distinguish positive and negative class.
+It indicates the machine learning model can determine which transaction considered legit or fraud if the score above 0.5 (or 50%).
 The model is set to `random_state = 1`.

 #### The Perfomance with Oversampling Method